gsillman/Hello-GitHub/HelloFile.md

 Hello, this is a file that says hello.

-it also says hola and hejsan.
+In addition, it says hola and hejsan.